syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Styling-and-Customization.md

 this.radialMenu.Items.Add(this.radialMenuItem4);
 this.radialMenu.Items.Add(this.radialMenuItem5);

-// Customize the image size of radialMenu this.radialMenu.MenuItemImageSize = new Size(28, 28);
+// Customize all the image size of radialMenu items this.radialMenu.MenuItemImageSize = new Size(28, 28);

+this.radialMenu.Icon = global::GettingStartedDemo.Properties.Resources.A_Colorful;
+this.radialMenu.MenuIcon = global::GettingStartedDemo.Properties.Resources.Arrow_Colorful;
 this.radialMenu.Size = new System.Drawing.Size(280, 280);
 this.radialMenu.Location = new System.Drawing.Point(339, 97);
 this.radialMenu.OuterRimThickness = 28;